Best VPNs for Korea: Speed Tests, K-Drama Access & Server Locations

 Servers

-With more than 1,000 servers worldwide, HMA covers almost 300 locations globally, including 6 servers in Seoul and 2 in Manpo.
+With 1,100+ servers worldwide, HMA covers almost 300 locations globally, including 6 servers in Seoul and 2 in Manpo.

 Its servers are capable of up to 20Gbps speeds, some of the fastest offered by any VPN provider.